JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     * Chaos in Dynamical Systems - E. Ott
     * Nonlinear Time series Analysis - H. Kantz & T. Schreiber

-## Installation
-Simply use `]add DynamicalSystems` to install everything.
-Alternatively you can also do `using Pkg; Pkg.add("DynamicalSystems")`.
+### Advanced installation
 For more advanced users, you can choose which packages to install and use at a high level.
-The *package* `DynamicalSystems` serves two purposes: it re-exports everything under a single module `DynamicalSystems` and it also builds the documentation.

 All packages depend on `DelayEmbeddings` which defines core numeric data structures and methods.
 For example `RecurrenceAnalysis` and `TimeseriesPrediction` depend only on `DelayEmbeddings`.
 Packages that require equations of motion also depend on `DynamicalSystemsBase`, like for example `ChaosTools`.

 If you only need functionality of a specific package you can install only that one, e.g. `]add RecurrenceAnalysis` and only the minimum amount of requirements will be installed.